aaronzberger/CMU_VoxelNet/README.md

 ### Post Processing
 After VoxelNet outputs a probability score map and a regression map, as outlined in the section above, we have to convert these values to bounding boxes.

-This process is not described in the paper, but we can simply obtain x, y, z, l, w, h, θ by using the inverse of how we calculated the `targets` array above.
+This process is not described in the paper, but we can simply obtain x, y, z, length, width, height, and θ of the bounding box by using the inverse of how we calculated the `targets` array above.
 See [here](https://github.com/aaronzberger/CMU_VoxelNet/blob/7f730eacae1f024400f4b245f0b241321bdf8e07/src/conversions.py#L325-L391) to see how we calculate these values.

 This method is validated: If we pass in the `pos_equal_one` and `targets` array, which are the ground truths for the probability score map and regression map, the bounding boxes match the ground truths specified by the original labels.

 ## Usage
-First, in [`config.py`](https://github.com/aaronzberger/CMU_VoxelNet/blob/7f730eacae1f024400f4b245f0b241321bdf8e07/src/config.py), chance `base_dir` to
+First, in [`config.py`](https://github.com/aaronzberger/CMU_VoxelNet/blob/7f730eacae1f024400f4b245f0b241321bdf8e07/src/config.py), change `base_dir` to
 the path to your `CMU_VoxelNet` folder.
 Change `data_dir` to the path to your KITTI dataset directory.
+For info on data preparation, see [here](https://github.com/Hqss/VoxelNet_PyTorch#data-preparation).
+Your data must be formatted this way for this repo to work.

 To run training, use